SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Introduction

-As a typical cyber-physical system, autonomous vehicles integrate the vehicular cyber system with the vehicular physical system for control and operation, whose increasing complexity hinders its reliability, especially when system failures occur.
-The Simplex architecture provides a reliable control system via software approach, whose core idea is to tolerate some software failures \cite{sha2001using}.
-For the autonomous vehicle, its complicated control missions, see e.g., traction control, lane keeping, collision avoidance, adaptive cruise control and parallel parking, exacerbate the difficulty of keeping the system safe in the presence of physical failures, since the control actuation computed in cyber layer depends on the physical modeling.
-In addition, the inaccurate vehicle and/or tire parameters are the main obstacles for preventing wheel slip-based control in TCS and ABS.
-Therefore, the Simplex architecture needs an adaptive controller (which can compensate for model and parameter uncertainties) as a verified safe controller to tolerate physical failures as well.
+However, as a typical cyber-physical system, self-driving vehicles integrate the vehicular cyber system with the vehicular physical system and the environmental model for control and operation, whose increasing complexity hinders its reliability, especially when system failures occur.
+The Simplex architecture -- using simplicity to control complexity -- provides a reliable control system via software approach, whose core idea is to tolerate control software failures \cite{sha2001using}.
+For a self-driving vehicle, its complicated control missions (e.g., traction control and parallel parking) exacerbate the difficulty of keeping the system safe in the presence of physical failures, since the control actuation computed in cyber layer depends on the physical modeling.
+Moreover, the inaccurate vehicle and/or tire parameters are the main obstacles for preventing wheel slip-based control in TCS and ABS.
+Hence, the Simplex architecture needs an adaptive controller -- compensating for model and parameter uncertainties -- as a verified safe controller to tolerate physical failures as well.
 Among the various adaptive control methods, $\mathcal{L}_{1}$ adaptive controller has been widely adopted due to its fast adaptation, guaranteed robustness, and predictable transient response \cite{hovakimyan2010LL1,hovakimyan201154}.
-Considering that $\mathcal{L}_{1}$ adaptive control has been verified consistently with the theory in dealing with physical failures with transient performance and robustness guarantees \cite{ackerman2016l1,leman2009l1,choe2011handling}, Wang et al. in \cite{wang2018rsimplex} proposed a $\mathcal{L}_{1}$-Simplex to address concurrent software and physical failures.
-Inspired by the attractive properties of $\mathcal{L}_{1}$-Simplex, this paper considers its variant in autonomous vehicles for \emph{safe autonomous velocity regulation}, where $\mathcal{L}_{1}$ adaptive control works as a verified safe controller that compensates for uncertainties, disturbances, software and physical failures.
+Considering that $\mathcal{L}_{1}$ adaptive control has been verified consistently with the theory in dealing with physical failures with transient performance and robustness guarantees \cite{ackerman2016l1,leman2009l1,choe2011handling}, Wang et al. in \cite{wang2018rsimplex} proposed an $\mathcal{L}_{1}$-Simplex to tolerate concurrent software and physical failures.
+Inspired by the attractive properties of $\mathcal{L}_{1}$-Simplex, this paper proposes a variant of $\mathcal{L}_{1}$-Simplex for \emph{safe velocity regulation} of self-driving vehicles, where $\mathcal{L}_{1}$ adaptive controller works as a verified safe controller that compensates for uncertainties, disturbances, software and physical failures.